johnbywater/dcbdb/README.md

 ![UmaDB benchmark](UmaDB-read-unthrottled-bench.png)

 The benchmark plot below shows total total events received per second across concurrent client read operations, whilst there are four other clients concurrently appending events.
+This plot shows reading is not significantly impeded by concurrent writers.

 ![UmaDB benchmark](UmaDB-read-with-writers-bench.png)

-The benchmark plots above were produced on an Apple MacBook Pro M4.
+The benchmark plots above were produced on an Apple MacBook Pro M4 (10 performance cores and 4 efficiency cores).